angstwad/google-cloud-build-command-wrapper/README.md

 docker push gcr.io/angstwad-gcbcw/gcbcw:latest
 ```

-Last, use the image in your Cloud Build [configuration](https://cloud.google.com/cloud-build/docs/build-config), which is often `cloudbuild.yaml`.
+Last, use the image in your Cloud Build [configuration](https://cloud.google.com/cloud-build/docs/build-config).
 An [example](example/cloudbuild.yaml) has been provided.
-Because the Terraform image was defined with a custom `entrypoint`, you will need to override this in your build config with the [entrypoint](https://cloud.google.com/cloud-build/docs/build-config#entrypoint) flag.
-Below, I have provided an example build step, which wraps the command `terraform apply -auto-approve`, signalling Terraform 2 minutes before the build job's scheduled timeout.
+Because Hashicorp's Terraform image has been defined with a custom `entrypoint`, you will need to override this in your build config with the [entrypoint](https://cloud.google.com/cloud-build/docs/build-config#entrypoint) flag.
+Below I have provided an example build step which wraps the command `terraform apply -auto-approve`, signaling Terraform 2 minutes before the build job's scheduled timeout.

 The below example uses [default variable substitutions](https://cloud.google.com/cloud-build/docs/configuring-builds/substitute-variable-values#using_default_substitutions) to populate the required project and build ID parameters.